Either you've come across swim spas in your hunt for the perfect hot tub, or you're looking for ways to elevate your current level of fitness.

 Need a Hot Tub?

 What Are The Advantages of A Swim Spa?

 If you have a small backyard, there may not be room for a traditional swimming pool.
-A swim spa gives you all the benefits of a pool so you can exercise and keep up the fitness of the whole family.
+A swim spa provides all the benefits of a pool so you can exercise and keep up the fitness of the whole family.

-Since swim spas feature therapy seats or a separate hot tub section, they offer the same benefits as spas or traditional hot tubs.
-If you want the exercise benefits and the hot tub features, then swim spas are worth the investment.
+Since some swim spas feature therapy seats or a separate hot tub section, they offer the same benefits as hot tubs.
+If you want the exercise benefits in addition to the hot tub features, then swim spas are worth the investment.

 If you live in cooler climates, you might only be able to use a pool in the summer months.
 Since a smaller area of water needs to be heated in an endless pool or swim spa compared to a traditional pool, they're more cost effective for year-round use.